NotHGM/NotHGM/README.md

 **Who am I**

-<sup> I'm a 20 Year Old Music Artist, Gaming Server Hoster & Tech hobbyist from the UK. </sup>
+I'm a 20 Year Old Music Artist, Gaming Server Hoster & Tech hobbyist from the UK.
 <sup> you can find all my links below </sup>

 - This is my main website that hosts stuff related to my gaming servers & my clothing [HGMArtist](https://hgmartist.net)